isomerpages/moe-changkatchangisec/_quick-links/CSP Registration.md

 withdrawal form.</p>
 </li>
 <li>
-<p>Access the online e-registration form at&nbsp;https://go.gov.sg/cspregistration2025
+<p>Access the online e-registration form at&nbsp;<a href="https://go.gov.sg/cspregistration2025" rel="noopener nofollow" target="_blank">https://go.gov.sg/cspregistration2025</a> or
-or via the QR code below to confirm your acceptance of the offer and to complete the online registration.</p>
+via the QR code below to confirm your acceptance of the offer and to complete the online registration.</p>
 </li>
 <li>
 <p>Textbooks will be available for purchase in our school bookshop from end